jupyterhub/zero-to-jupyterhub-k8s/doc/source/jupyterhub/customizing/user-environment.md

 Each configuration is a set of options for [Kubespawner](<https://github.com/jupyterhub/kubespawner>), which defines how Kubernetes should launch a new user server pod.
-Any configuration options passed to the {}`profileList` configuration will overwrite the defaults in Kubespawner (or any configuration you've added elsewhere in your helm chart).
+Any configuration options passed to the `profileList` configuration will overwrite the defaults in Kubespawner (or any configuration you've added elsewhere in your helm chart).